SurajVishwakarma333/AutoCompleteTextView-AndroidStudio/README.md

 • A list of suggestions is displayed in drop down menu from which user can choose an item which actually replace the content of Editbox with that.

-C It is a subclass of EditText class so we can inherit all the properties of EditText in a AutoCompleteTextView.
+• It is a subclass of EditText class so we can inherit all the properties of EditText in a AutoCompleteTextView.

 # syntax :